reuk/wayverb/docs_source/theory.md

 early part of the IR has greater perceptual significance than the late [@vorlander_auralization:_2007 p.
 94].

+ISO 3382 also defines *just noticeable differences* (JND), which is the smallest perceivable difference between two acoustic measurements [@vorlander_auralization:_2007 pp. 99-100].
+That is, in order for simulation results to be indistinguishable from predictions or real-world measurements, the difference in each characteristic should be within the JND for that characteristic.
+For example, the JND for reverb time measurements (EDT, T20, T30) is 5%, and the JND for level is 1dB.

 ## Summary

 An overview of the properties governing the behaviour of a sound field in an